ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 <div style="text-align:center"><img src="/img/posts/montecarlo/circle.png" style="width: 40%"></div>

-If we were to darw random points in this square, some will fall within the circle and some won't.
+If we were to draw random points in this square, some will fall within the circle and some won't.
 But the ratio between points inside the circular region and the total amount of points we draw will be closer and closer to the ratio between the area of the circle and the area of the square as we draw more of these random points.

 <div style="text-align:center"><img src="/img/posts/montecarlo/circle2.png" style="width: 40%"></div>